springload/wagtaildraftail/README.rst

 Each editor defined in ``WAGTAILADMIN_RICH_TEXT_EDITORS`` is a dictionary with 2 keys:, ``WIDGET`` (mandatory) and ``OPTIONS`` (optional).

 -  ``WIDGET`` is a mandatory string set to the widget to use
-   -  should always be set to ``wagtaildraftail.widgets.JsonTextArea`` (or a subclass of it) to work with Draft.js content
+   -  should always be set to ``wagtaildraftail.widgets.DraftailTextArea`` (or a subclass of it) to work with Draft.js content
 -  ``OPTIONS`` is a dictionary which follows the format of `Draftail configuration options <https://github.com/springload/draftail#usage>`_.
    -  Draftail options which are JavaScript values are hydrated at runtime in ``client/wagtaildraftail.js``